 Curtiss Brock, Professor

-Since 1996, Brock has designed and produced a limited edition line of production work under the studio name CB Glass.
-He has exhibited this work in the top retail craft shows in the nation.
+Brock designs limited edition and production lines under the studio name CB Glass.
+His work is on display in over 25 national and international museum collections and he has exhibited his work in the top retail craft shows in the nation.
 These experiences have enabled him to integrate the ideas, concerns, and considerations surrounding a small production company into his teaching curriculum.